rubysg/singapore/README.md

 ### Kaya Toast with Eggs

-- locations?
-  Yakun
-- pictures?
+Yakun - these stores are everywhere.

 ### Tsui Kway